 A thorough knowledge of the Bible makes it evident that a sectarian, bigoted religion is incompatible with the Jesus of the Gospels—the Jesus who did not conform to the church’s interpretations of Scripture in His day.
 The Jesus who welcomed the outcasts and those who were deemed to be unworthy sinners by the religious authorities.

 “Sheep not of this fold.”
 Jesus told His disciples that He had “other sheep that are not of this fold” (John 10:16, ESV), meaning that He had followers who were not of the same group as His Jewish listeners in ancient Palestine.
 This statement alone should eliminate all religious bigotry and sectarianism among Christians.
-When non-Jews eventually began to seek out Jesus, the point that Christ’s voice and presence extends beyond the church became more apparent.
-People who follow reason and truth are in reality followers of Jesus, and will be drawn to Jesus.
+When non-Jews eventually began to seek out Jesus, the reality of Christ’s voice and presence extending beyond the church became more apparent.
+People who follow truth are in reality followers of Jesus, and will be drawn to Jesus.
 Jesus has always had followers in all places and at all times where there were honest truth-seekers.
-While honest truth-seekers are found in many different groups of people in all parts of the world, Jesus said that in the end, however, there will be one Shepherd and one flock (John 10:16), meaning that all the honest followers of reason and truth will in the end be one united group with Jesus Christ as their Leader.
+While honest truth-seekers are found in many different groups of people in all parts of the world, Jesus said that in the end, however, there will be one Shepherd and one flock (John 10:16), meaning that all the honest followers of truth will in the end be one united group with Jesus Christ as their Leader.
 This promise of final and complete unity is ultimately fulfilled at Christ’s second coming and the manifestation of the kingdom of God.

 God’s fairness vindicated.
 In the words of Jesus, “I am the way and the truth and the life; no one comes to the Father except through me” is found both a promise and a warning.
-The promise is that God is fair and just and has through Christ made Himself accessible, not only to a select few who personally knew Jesus, but to all people in all parts of the world through Christ’s universal medium and presence.
+The promise is that God is fair and just; He has through Christ made Himself accessible, not only to a select few who personally saw Jesus, but to all people in all parts of the world through Christ’s universal presence.
 Jesus said that after His departure, He would be present through the Holy Spirit, enlightening the whole world concerning right and wrong (John 16:8).
-The apostle Paul recognized that all who are led by the Spirit of God are children of God (Romans 8:14), not limiting this promise to only Christians.
+The apostle Paul recognized that all who are led by the Spirit of God are children of God (Romans 8:14), not limiting this promise to only confessing Christians.
 When Paul addressed the philosophers in ancient Greece, he acknowledged that all people, including the pagan philosophers, might feel their way toward God and find Him (Acts 17:27).

 The promise is that God is fair and just and does not leave any human fate to be decided by chance or privilege.

 Rejecting the voice of Jesus.
-The warning found in Jesus’ words, “I am the way and the truth and the life; no one comes to the Father except through me,” is that one must beware of rejecting the man Jesus.
+The warning found in Jesus’ words, “I am the way and the truth and the life; no one comes to the Father except through me” is that one must beware of rejecting the man Jesus.
 It is impossible to be an honest follower of truth while rejecting the clearest Voice of truth in human history.
-There are people who conscientiously have rejected false and twisted forms of Christianity presented by false or ignorant Christians.
+There are people who conscientiously have rejected false forms of Christianity presented by false or ignorant Christians.
 As far as these people have rejected what indeed is false based on moral conviction, they are not in opposition to the truth, but are followers of truth.
 Jesus Himself demonstrated that rejecting what is false is necessary in order to follow what is true.

 And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.
 For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.
 But whoever does what is true comes to the light, so that it may be clearly seen that his works have been carried out in God.